maya-tsedeke/Network-selection/README.md

- **Tech-assignment**

-This is Nordcloud, IBM company , Finland Tech assignment answer.
+ **NETWORK SPEED CALCULATION**

 The problem solved by JavaScript program
- In this program I tried to address all questions , The code structure contains 5 JS files
+ In this program I tried to address three two points (x,y,z) as lon, lat and redius , The code structure contains 5 JS files

  1. **calculate_distance.js:**